 I bite into my cheese and egg sandwich, and promptly spill hard-boiled eggs all over myself.
 Dane looks curiously at me.
 Even more so, when I try to tackle a soft, cream-filled chocolate cake.
 Not a great success.
 Soon, I’m covered in chockie flakes.
 Luckily, I’m dressed in black, so at least the stains don’t show.
-Dane points to the left side of my mouth, where it seems I’ve deposited a glob of vanilla cream.
+Dane points to the left side of my mouth, where it seems I’ve left a bit of vanilla cream.

 The airborne meal is an absolute disaster.
 But at least I’m no longer hungry.
 As I shake the little packet of sugar for my tea against the fold-up table, I strike too hard – and pretty soon sugar is added to the tasty mix on my attire.
 If I want a sugar high, I can now just lick my blouse.
 I peek carefully to my right.
 Is that a scornful look?
 ‘Cause I’m sure sugar in the tea is a strict no-no in KFOR diets.

 Instead he laughs, revealing strong pearly-white teeth that go nicely with the tanned face and those irresistible eyes, now glittering.
 “You remind me of my mum,” he says.
 “Gee, thanks!”
 Never mind the fact that I probably could be his mum.
 He looks all of what?
-20?
+20-something?
 I could be the mum of a 20-year-old.
 In fact, come to think of it, I am the mum of a 20-year-old.
 A 20-year-old girl who would die of embarrassment to see me now.
 I cherish the thought.

 “No, no,” he adds hurriedly when he sees my disdainful look.
 “I just mean, she is clumsy, too.”